danielfm/archlinux-workstation/roles/sec/README.md

 **Default value:** `None`

-GPG key id used as the default GPG key for encryption and signing operations.
+GPG key id used as the default GPG key for encrypt operations.

 ### `user_gnupg_keyserver`